-North State Together is one of the largest geographical collectives in the United States, covering 5 counties and over 20,000 square miles.
-North State Together will continue to provide direct resources and data and research support to the five county networks: Reach Higher Shasta, Expect More Tehama, Advancing Modoc Youth, Trinity Together Cradle to Career Partnership, and Cradle to Careers for Siskiyou.
-Three of these networks have been recently formed while two have been around for a longer period of time.
+North State Together is one of the largest geographical collectives in the United States, covering 10 counties and over 20,000 square miles.
+North State Together will continue to provide direct resources and data and research support to the ten county networks, including: Reach Higher Shasta, Expect More Tehama, Advancing Modoc Youth, Trinity Together Cradle to Career Partnership, and Cradle to Careers for Siskiyou.
 North State Together will support these partnerships with the goal to increase educational outcomes at all levels with ultimate impacts on the overall health and economic well-being of our communities.

 The shared work in northern California is augmented by RSC's Grants in Place program, which supports rural teachers in California as they implement innovative, place-based efforts within their schools.

-Dr. Kevin O'Rorke, Interim President, Shasta -Tehama-Trinity Joint Community College District, and Dr. Ann Schulte.
+Dr. Kevin O'Rorke, Assistant Superintendent and Vice President of Student Services, Shasta -Tehama-Trinity Joint Community College District, and Dr. Ann Schulte.
 Graduate Coordinator, School of Education, Faculty Fellow for Rural Partnerships, California State University, Chico (pictured above), serve as the primary contacts for our North California Hub.

 Building a Legacy